Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

         - *Feedback, Term Project* - Spend 10 mins to give and get feedback on the grid system used in your term project.
         - *TYPOGRAPHY ACTIVITY* - In class examples
         - *Feedback, class activity* - spend 10 min to give and get feedback on class activity.
-    - **After Class** - Apply concepts from class to your project.
+    - **After Class** - 1) Apply concepts from class to your project.
 These will reviewed in a future class.

 ## 11. Design: Color
    - **In Class Activities**
         - *Feedback, Term Project* - Spend 10 mins to give feedback on the typography used in your term project.
         - *COLOR ACTIVITY* - In class examples with slides.
         - *Feedback* - spend 10 min to give and get feedback on the in class activity.
-    - **After Class** - 1) Finish your Wireframe and ERD 2) add both the Wireframe and ERD to your blog post draft.
-Apply the concepts from class to your project.
+    - **After Class** - 1) Apply concepts from class to your project.
+These will reviewed in a future class.
+2) Write and finish your blog post ... assignment linked above.
+Submit the blog post at the

 ## 12. Assessment: Test & submit 1000 word blogpost.
    - **In Class Activities**